UPDATE 1-Myanmar junta, ousted government fight for recognition at top U.N. court | Law-Order

 A number of U.N. bodies have invited junta representatives to meetings even though the Myanmar military has no formal standing at United Nations headquarters in New York.
 The U.N.
 General Assembly's credentials committee decided in December to defer a decision on the matter.
 In the meantime, the credentials committee has allowed Kyaw Moe Tun, representative of the government toppled in the Feb.
 1, 2021, military coup, to remain in post.

-FIGHT FOR RECOGNITION Members of the NUG said earlier this week that Kyaw Moe Tun, whom the shadow government has also named to represent it in The Hague, is "the "only person authorized to engage with the court on behalf of Myanmar".
+FIGHT FOR RECOGNITION Members of the National Unity Government (NUG), a parallel administration including deposed lawmakers in exile, said earlier this week that Kyaw Moe Tun, whom it has also named to represent it in The Hague, is "the "only person authorized to engage with the court on behalf of Myanmar".

 "The junta is not the government of Myanmar," said Christopher Sidoti, a human rights lawyer and former member of the U.N. fact-finding mission on Myanmar.
 "The junta has neither the authority nor the ability to act as the government of Myanmar at home or abroad.
 But by appearing before the ICJ, that is exactly what it will be attempting to do," Sidoti told Reuters.